-The introduction of flexible working options as part of a wider, enhanced benefits programme is helping both women and men effectively manage their work-life balance.
+The introduction of flexible working options, including stretched office hours and hybrid working, as part of a wider, enhanced benefits programme is helping both women and men effectively manage their work-life balance.

-This benefits programme supports overall employee wellbeing and financial health, with other initiatives including a Paycare health plan, quarterly 'thank you' holiday days and the recently introduced 'birthday day'.
+This benefits programme supports overall employee wellbeing and financial health, with other initiatives including a Paycare health plan, quarterly 'thank you' holiday days and an annual 'birthday day'.

-As part of our five-year 'Rewired' plan, we will continue to explore further options around hybrid and flexible working and review our current, enhanced maternity, paternity, and parental leave policy as part of our employee value proposition strategy, to encourage both men and women to benefit more equally from leave options.
+As part of our five-year 'Rewired' plan, we plan to review our current, enhanced maternity, paternity, and parental leave policy as part of our employee value proposition strategy, to encourage both men and women to benefit more equally from leave options.

-The strategy will also include salary benchmarking and a review of salary structures and all rewards.
+The strategy will also include salary benchmarking, and a review of salary structures and all rewards is already underway.